 Uncle Jeff slowed down and promised to drive carefully.
 And Jemima felt better because she realised that safety was even more important than being polite or worrying about causing offence.

-But when they got back to the house, Uncle Jeff searched in vein through his pockets for the front door key.
+But when they got back to the house, Uncle Jeff searched in vain through his pockets for the front door key.
 And then he realized that he must have got it mixed up with his own from home.
 They were locked out.

 “Is there a way in the back?” he asked.
 And they tried the side gate and found that it was open.